Economy of Bosnia and Herzegovina: Prijedor

 Prijedor is the sixth largest city in Bosnia and Herzegovina.
-It is an economically prosperous municipality hosting a wide range of industries, services and educational institutions.
-The city's geographical location close to major European capitals has made it an important industrial and commercial hub nationally.
+It is a municipality hosting a wide range of industries, services and educational institutions.
+The city's geographical location close to major European capitals has made it an industrial and commercial hub nationally.

-It has a developed financial sector, 11 international banks are represented, 5 microcredit organizations and a foundation for development.
+It has a developed financial sector, with 11 international banks represented, 5 microcredit organizations and a foundation for development.

-The city's huge economic potential is in the strategic geographical location being close to Zagreb, Belgrade, Budapest and Vienna.
-Giving it one of the best climates for economic expansion in Bosnia and Herzegovina.
+The city's economic potential is in its strategic geographical location, being close to Zagreb, Belgrade, Budapest and Vienna, giving it a climate for economic expansion in Bosnia and Herzegovina.

-The agricultural land around the city, raw minerals in the municipality and growth of high educated population in the city proper gives it a unique combination of both being able to produce sophisticated industrial products, food and service branches.
+The agricultural land around the city, raw minerals in the municipality and growth of educated population in the city gives it an ability to produce industrial products, food and service branches.